Multivariate Generalized Hermite Subdivision Schemes: Existence and Examples of Generalized Hermite Subdivision Schemes

 Even in dimension one our results significantly generalize and extend known results on univariate Hermite subdivision schemes.
 Our introduction and analysis of multivariate generalized Hermite subdivision schemes also include tensor products of univariate generalized Hermite subdivision schemes as special cases.
-Using the symmetry group $G=\{-1,1\}$, we first present some univariate symmetric generalized Hermite subdivision schemes that are not known yet in the literature.
+Using the symmetry group $G=\{-1,1\}$, we first present two examples of univariate symmetric generalized Hermite subdivision schemes that are not known yet in the literature.

-Let us first examine \cref{expl:spline}.
-Because the basis vector function $\phi\in (\CH{m})^r$ in \cref{expl:spline} is a generalized Hermite interpolant of type $(\ind, T)$ and consequently, by \cref{thm:int}, the generalized Hermite subdivision scheme of type $\ind$ with mask $a$ in \cref{expl:spline} is convergent with limiting functions in $\CH{m}$.
-By our preceding discussion on the symmetry property, both $\phi$ and $a$ in \cref{expl:spline} have the desired symmetry property, which can be derived using the explicit expressions of $\phi$ in \cref{expl:spline}.

 Recall that $\sr(a)$ is the largest possible integer $m\in \NN$ such that $a$ has order $m$ sum rules.
-Similarly, $\lpm(a)$ is the largest possible integer $n\in \NN$ such that $a$ has order $n$ linear-phase moments of type $(\ind,T)$ in \cref{thm:lpm}.
+Similarly, $\lpm(a)$ is the largest possible integer $n\in \NN$ such that $a$ has order $n$ linear-phase moments of type $\ind$ and translation $T$ in \cref{thm:lpm}.
 For convenience of discussion, we shall use $\fs(a)$ to denote the smallest interval in $d=1$ and the smallest rectangle in $d=2$ such that $a$ vanishes outside $\fs(a)$.